Human Access Project: Site improvements

 In 2020, HAP's activism led to converting the use of the Kevin Duckworth Dock from motorized to non-motorized and installation of eight swimming ladders and bicycle parking racks which HAP privately fundraised for.
-HAP and the landscape architecture firm GreenWorks P.C.
-Collaborated to develop a concept for a park and ramp design in connection with the proposed Burnside Bridge replacement.
+HAP and the landscape architecture firm GreenWorks P.C. collaborated to develop a concept for a park and ramp design in connection with the proposed Burnside Bridge replacement.
 On November 21, 2021, Portland City Council voted to further investigate this park and ramp concept by spending $20,000 to do cost analysis and feasibility.

 In 2022, HAP and Portland Parks & Recreation collaborated to designate six safer swimming areas on the Willamette River: Audrey McCall Beach, Cathedral Park Beach, Kevin Duckworth Memorial Dock, Poet's Beach, Sellwood Riverfront Park Beach, and Tom McCall Bowl Beach.
-In 2023, U.S. Senator Jeff Merkley championed $100,00 of funding for HAP for Ross Island Lagoon harmful cybobacteria bloom research through the United States Senate.
+In 2023, U.S. Senator Jeff Merkley championed $100,000 of funding for HAP for Ross Island Lagoon harmful cyanobacteria bloom research through the United States Senate.